emiliancristea11/Manual_Testing_Jira/Manual_Testing_Jira.md

 (inserati lista de elemente care sunt evaluate in etapa de implementare)

 ### 1.6.
 Test Execution
-Test cases are executed on the created test Cycle summary: (inserati aici numele cycle-ului pe care l-ati creat)
+Test cases are executed on the created test Cycle summary: Automobile - Function Testing

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: (inserati aici fisierul cu bug-urile pe care le-ati identificat)